-When teens talk and text online, it may be hard to understand what they’re saying, and it may seem like an entirely different language.
-As a parent, it’s important that you learn these different terms and slang not only to stay in the know but also to keep your kids safe from potential danger online.
+When teens talk and text online, it can be hard to understand what they’re saying.
+Internet slang is constantly evolving and can feel like an entirely different language.
+As a parent, it’s important to learn these different terms not only to stay in the know but also to protect your kids from potential danger online.

 The TBH meaning and other teen slang words may cause a headache for parents who are not familiar.
-This guide will provide you with what these terms mean and how they’re used.
-Most importantly, you’ll also learn tips to keep your kids safe.
+Read on to discover the meaning of TBH and other slang terms or skip to the infographic below to learn how to keep your kids safe online.

 Table of Contents: